thomasschuerger/rationalj/README.md

 mvn clean install -DskipTests
 ```

-to do the same, but skipping the compilation and execution of unit tests.
+to do the same, but skipping the execution of unit tests.

 # Integrate